Cybernetic1/Cybernetic1.github.io/README.md

 * Contributors get **shares** instead of one-time income.
 Projects can sustain for a long time as old members leave and new members join.

-* Shares are assigned automatically according to **mutual peer rating**, and the rating scheme is **weighted**, ie, members with low contribution have low weights, so that _malicious attacks_ would not affect the ratings.
+* Shares are assigned via 2 possible schemes:

+  * **Voting** &mdash; the rating scheme is **weighted**, ie, members with low contribution have low weights, so that _malicious attacks_ would not affect the ratings.

+  * **Bidding** &mdash; the first founder owns 100% of shares; late-comers bid for shares with new contributions.

-* _Free_ open-source software _sucks_ because contributors don't get paid and they have to rely on grotesque, indirect means of income.
+* **License** &mdash; _Free_ open-source software _sucks_ because contributors don't get paid and they have to rely on grotesque, indirect means of income.
 Recently there is a new **for-profit open-source** license called [License Zero](https://licensezero.com/) with additional terms stipulating that anyone who runs or deploys the software must pay for it according to separate license conditions.
 Using of this license combined with our platform, makes the money-making process completely _automatic_.

 * An interface to **GitHub** could be built so that all members commit to GitHub projects anonymously via COCO.